-Table 7 shows the estimated number of CO poisoning deaths categorized by victim age for the 11 most recent years of data (2006-2016).
+Table 7 shows the estimated number of CO poisoning deaths categorized by victim age for the 11 most recent years of data (2007-2017).
 For the Chi-Square statistical analysis, the two younger groups ("Under 5" and "5-14") were combined, due to their small estimated averages.
-Chi-Square goodness-of-fit test results indicate that there is a statistically significant difference (p-value = < 0.0001) between the proportion of CO victims in each age group, from that of the general U.S. population.
+Chi-Square goodness-of-fit test results indicate a statistically significant difference (p-value = < 0.0001) between the proportion of CO victims in each age group from that of the general U.S. population.
 Each age group was analyzed separately, versus the expected proportion of the respective age group, based on U.S. population figures (assuming there was no age group effect on the CO poisoning fatality rate), to determine which age group proportions were significantly different from expectation.
-Binomial tests indicate that all individual groups, with the exception of the "25-44" group, were found to be significantly different from what would be expected if there was no population group effect:
+Binomial tests indicate that three of individual groups were found to be significantly different from what would be expected if there was no population group effect:

-- 1. The "Under 15" group 11 was significantly lower (< 0.0001); - 2.
-The "15-24" group was significantly lower (0.0020); - 3.
-The "45-64" group was significantly higher (< 0.0001); and - 4.
-The "65 and older" group was significantly higher (0.0495).
+- 1. The "Under 15" group $^{10}$ was significantly lower (< 0.0001); - 2.
+The "15-24" group was significantly lower (0.0072); and - 3.
+The "45-64" group was significantly higher (0.0036).